WILLE-DAC/wip/V Imperium by-laws.md

 Contacts
 </p>

-Management of the DAO’s official mail and e-mails is done by KREDIT.
+Management of the DAC’s official mail and e-mails is done by KREDIT.

-I. The official URL for the website of the DAO is URL.
+I. The official URL for the website of the DAC is URL.
 The IPFS hash entrypoint to the website is HASH.

 II.
-The official mail addresses for the DAO are the corresponding addresses of the head office.
+The official mail addresses for the DAC are the corresponding addresses of the head office.

 <p align="center">
 <b>( article 13-b )</b><br>
 Website
 </p>

-The official website of the V Imperium DAO serves the purpose of presenting V Imperium's work to the public and of recruiting new members.
+The official website of the V Imperium DAC serves the purpose of presenting V Imperium's work to the public and of recruiting new members.

 I. Maintenance and updates to the website are the responsibility of a special ethical committee formed from members amongst the angels.

 II.
-The website should at least link to DAO's repositories, contacts and dapp download.
+The website should at least link to DAC's repositories, contacts and dapp download.

 ## Internal organization